root-project/web/manual/roofit/index.md

 ## Design

-RooFit introduces a granular structure in its mapping of mathematical data models components to C++ objects: instead of aiming for a monolithic entity describing a data model, each mathimatical symbol is repesented by a separate object.
+RooFit introduces a granular structure in its mapping of mathematical data models components to C++ objects: instead of aiming for a monolithic entity describing a data model, each mathematical symbol is represented by a separate object.
 A feature of this design philosophy is that all RooFit models always consist of multiple objects.

 <table width="100%" border="0">
   <tbody>